main image

 Here are some examples:

-Someone hit your car and you had to pay money to fix your car.
+• Someone hit your car, and you had to pay money to fix it.
 How much money did you pay to fix your car?

-You paid a mechanic to fix your engine but the mechanic damaged your car's paint job while fixing the engine.
+• You paid a mechanic to fix your engine, but the mechanic damaged your car's paint job while doing so.
 How much will it cost another mechanic to fix the car's paint job?

-You gave your landlord a $3,000 security deposit, but your landlord did not return the security deposit.
+• You gave your landlord a $3,000 security deposit, but your landlord did not return it.
 How much was the security deposit (normally found on your lease)?

 Judges like to see proof of how you are calculating your numbers.
 Make sure you bring to the hearing all evidence that shows exactly how you calculated what you are owed.
 Providing arbitrary numbers is extremely risky if you cannot explain how you calculated them.